kubewarden/rfc/rfc/0023-kubewarden-stack-telemetry.md

 ### Telemetry Server Infrastructure

 The `upgrade-responder`, InfluxDB, and Grafana instances used for Kubewarden telemetry will be maintained by the SUSE team.
-All members of the Kubewarden organization on GitHub will have access to the collected data.
+All Kubewarden maintainers listed in the maintainers CNCF mail list will have access to the collected data.

 # Drawbacks

-- When new metadata or more metric data is required, it necessitates code changes and a new release for both the controller and, maybe, the telemetry server.
-The JSON schema versions must be kept in sync.
+- When requiring new metadata or more metric data, code changes will be needed.
+Along with a new release for both the controller and, possibly, the telemetry server.
+The JSON schema versions must be kept synchronized.

 # Alternatives

-The following subsection is a option given during the write of this RFC.
-But it was not select by the majority of the team.
-The team decided to move with the `upgrade-responder` option because this is a solution used by other CNCF projects (Longhorn) and we (SUSE Rancher - who is willing to pay for the infrastructure) also have experience managing and maintaining the server-side infrastructure
+The following subsection is an option provided during the writing of this RFC.
+But, it was not selected by a majority of the team.
+The team decided to move forward with the `upgrade-responder` option because this is a solution used by other CNCF projects (Longhorn).
+Also, we (SUSE Rancher — who is willing to pay for the infrastructure) have experience managing and maintaining the server-side infrastructure.

 ## Not selected option: OpenTelemetry Integration

-This implementation option aims for a less intrusive approach, decoupling the controller from the telemetry backend.
+This implementation option aims for a less intrusive approach, decoupling the controller from the telemetry back-end.
 With this design, all telemetry will be managed outside the Kubewarden controller's reconciliation loop.
-The controller will be instrumented with telemetry collection points that send data to an OpenTelemetry collector, which will then be configured to forward this data to a remote location.
+The controller will be instrumented with telemetry collection points that send data to an OpenTelemetry collector, which will be configured to forward this data to a remote location.

 This option is inspired by previous observability work done in collaboration